bsoelch/Concat/doc/concat.md

 ```

-#include "../main.concat" ## files in subdirectorys have to used .. to reference files in superdirectories
+import "../main.concat" ## files in subdirectorys have to used .. to reference files in superdirectories
 0 i32 =: subIncludeConstant
 proc( => ) =: f ## private procedure f
   mainConstant ..debug.print  ## main constant is accessible but not constant